natix-io/vsdkx-core/README.md

 You can use SimpleRunner to run the application with cli commands or you can also start your application with gRPC server and send the frames via that.
-You can pass a method to SimpleRunner and with that on each frame you have access to the frame and the inference result and you can implement you own business with that
+You can pass a method to SimpleRunner and with that on each frame you have access to the frame and the inference result and you can implement your own business with that